m2osw/eventdispatcher/README.md

     This will also help with the IPv6 support since the `addr::addr` objects make all addresses an IPv6 address.

+* Attempt connecting with additional addresses

+    The `connect()` for a TCP or a UDP connection may have multiple addresses (i.e. many web services offer a list of 5, 7, 10... addresses).
+If the `connect()` fails with the first address, then it should be re-attempted with the next one.
+This is not very useful with our services at the moment.

+    **Note:** these addresses may also change with time.
+So if you requests a domain to give you an IP address at some point, it may be necessary to request for new IPs when you attempt to reconnect much later.
+This is also not currently supported as input domain names are transformed to IP addresses and they stay that way _forever_ (until you restart or as a programmer, until you create a new object with that domain name).

 * Full multithread support